-Ayres Sensory Integration® Therapy is a therapy designed to help children with sensory-processing difficulties improve their ability to process sensory input.
+Ayres Sensory Integration® Therapy is a therapy designed to help children with sensory processing difficulties such as sensory processing disorder and sensory modulation disorder, improve their ability to process sensory input.
 It makes sensory-rich day to day environments less disturbing and increases a child’s threshold for tolerating these environments.

 The sensory system takes information from the surrounding environment and experiences including touch, movement, body awareness, sight, sound, smell, taste and the pull of gravity.
 The process of the brain organising and interpreting this information is called Sensory Integration, providing a crucial foundation for more complex learning and behaviour as children grow and evolve.

 Sensory Integration is the term used to describe the way in which the brain sorts out and organises the many sensations which we receive and use every day and is the body’s ability to: